-- Add bones to a large pot.
-Bring to boil with 2-3 liters (~13 cups) of cold water, the soup vegetables and all the spices.
+- Add bones, all the spices and halved garlic to a large pot.
+Bring to boil with 3 liters of cold water (~12 cups).
 Don't add salt yet.

 - Meanwhile, halve the onions and roast in a pan until dark brown.
-Add to soup.
-Add the "burnt" onion with their peels.
-This improves the taste and makes a nice brown color.
+Add to pot.
+Don't peel onion.
+This improves the taste and adds a nice brown color to the broth.

 - Cut Tafelspitz into thin slices, against the fibers.

-- To serve, place on a plate and pour with some soup.
+- To serve, place slices on a plate and pour with some soup.
 The Tafelspitz should always be covered with soup, otherwise it will dry out.
 Garnish with chives and carrots.
+Sprinkle with salt.